-Trip to Georgia: planning a travel budget
+Travel to Georgia: planning a trip budget

-This is without a doubt one of the most common questions all travelers wonder about when preparing for a trip.
+Planning a travel budget – this is without a doubt one of the most common questions all travelers wonder about when preparing for a trip.
 Georgia tour price is based on a number of aspects.
 We briefly explain how we calculate our tour costs on the Frequently asked questions page.
 But here we would like to expand the issue by speaking about planning a travel budget in general – what should be considered, what type of expenses should be taken into account, etc.

 So, you made a decision of choosing Georgia as your next travel destination.
 You have read all about local sights and probably already have a tour program in mind.
 But how much will the Georgia trip cost in total?
 How much money you would need for daily expenses?
 What currency to bring?
 Will your credit card be enough or would you need to bring cash too?
 Spendings while you travel can vary greatly based on your travel style and preferences.
 So it’s always handy to have a travel budget idea before the trip.

 First you need to get to Georgia, and unless you’re located on a few hours driving distance from us, this will probably be a significant part of your trip budget.
 If you’re coming from whole other continent, this probably means taking a flight.
 Georgia’s major airports are Tbilisi, Kutaisi and Batumi.
 Read our flights to Georgia page for more information.
 You can try different flight options using this handy service for flights search to get an estimate for what this will cost.